javokhirraimov/BirdCLEF2025/README.md

 # BirdCLEF+ 2025 Kaggle Competition
-Species identification from audio, focused on birds, amphibians, mammals and insects from the Middle Magdalena Valley of Colombia.
+Kaggle Competition: Species identification from audio, focused on birds, amphibians, mammals and insects from the Middle Magdalena Valley of Colombia.

 # BirdCLEF2025 Model